-A List of the Top Search Fund Investors
+Top Search Fund Investors List

-- CapitalPad (best self funded deals)
+- CapitalPad

-- Smash Ventures (for self funded)
+- Smash Ventures

-- Aspect Investors (for traditional search funds)
+- Aspect Investors

-- Endurance Search Partners (family office)
+- Endurance Search Partners

 - Miramar Equity Partners